jssfpciclos/DAW_eedd/UT3/TE/3.2/EC3.2_ejercicio-unit-testing.md

     @Before
     public void setUp() throws Exception {

-        /* Set up two squares,
-            * two rectangles that are not squares,
-            * and a quad that is neither a rectangle nor a square. */ square1 = new Quadrilateral(new Point(2, 3), new Point(4, 7), new Point(8, 5), new Point(6, 1));
+        square1 = new Quadrilateral(new Point(2, 3), new Point(4, 7), new Point(8, 5), new Point(6, 1));
         square2 = new Quadrilateral(new Point(-1, -1), new Point(-1, 1), new Point(1, 1), new Point(1, -1));
         rectangle1 = new Quadrilateral(new Point(4, 2), new Point(3, 4), new Point(9, 7), new Point(10, 5));